 Effluents generating from different industrial activities contain persistent, difficult to biodegrade pollutants in it.
 These pollutants have complex molecular structure and varying degree of biodegradability.
-The wastewater matrix is also of challenging nature due to presence of high salinity, toxic inhibitory substances which reduces biological activities of micro organisms a lot resulting in lower removal rates.
+The wastewater matrix is also of challenging nature due to presence of high salinity, toxic inhibitory substances which reduces biological activities of micro organisms a lot resulting in lower reduction efficiencies.

-Biodegradation of persistent organic pollutants under such inhibitory and suboptimal conditions poses a serious problem as complex molecules require typically a consortia of micro organisms having different roles and tasks to perform for the biodegradation of the target molecule.
+Biodegradation of persistent organic pollutants under such inhibitory and suboptimal conditions poses a principal issues as complex molecules require typically a consortia of micro organisms having different roles and tasks to perform for the biodegradation of the target molecule.
 Often these organisms have non flocculating nature and thus their retention in the reactor is a challenging task due to frequent wash out because of poor settling.
-This wash out results in very low removal rates, lower process stability and thus lower reactor loading rates for suspended growth only systems resulting in very large reactor volumes associated with bulking and other problems.
+This wash out results in very low removal efficiencies, lower process stability and thus lower reactor loading for suspended growth systems resulting in very large reactor volumes associated with bulking and other problems.

 Levapor Carriers: An Ideal Habitat For Non Flocculating Organisms

 Due to very high adsorption capacity of Levapor carriers resulting in very high surface area, the non flocculating microorganisms responsible for the degradation of complex molecules can be immobilized on Levapor carrier surface and thus can be retained within the biological reactor.
 The inner porosity of Levapor carriers also facilitate growth of microorganism within the inner pores which protect them against toxic shock loads and thus their complete wash out and inhibition can be prevented.

 Reversible Adsorption: A Unique Feature Of Levapor Carriers